-The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling the borings, performing Standard Penetration Tests, and obtaining Split Barrel samples.
+The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling the borings, performing Standard Penetration Tests, and obtaining Split Barrel and Hand Auger samples.

-Sixteen soil test borings were drilled at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
-These borings were drilled to a depth of 15 feet each below the presently existing ground surface.
+Eighteen soil test borings were drilled / hand augered at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
+These borings were drilled / hand augered to depths of 3 to 12 feet below the presently existing ground surface.
 Boring locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.
+All the boring locations were not accessible to the truck-mounted drilling rig due to dense vegetation and wet site conditions at the time of field investigation.
+Some of the borings were offset drilled, and the rest of the borings were hand augered.

-Drilling and Sampling
+Drilling, Hand Augering, and Sampling

-Four soil borings were performed with a drilling rig equipped with a rotary head.
+The soil borings were performed with a drilling rig equipped with a rotary head.
 Conventional solid stem augers were used to advance the holes and samples of the subsurface materials were obtained using a Split Barrel sampler.
+Hand Auger sampler was used to obtain the Hand Auger samples.
 The samples were identified according to boring number and depth, encased in polyethylene plastic wrapping to protect against moisture loss, and transported to our laboratory in special containers.